LATEST NEWS

 We have been engaging with various stakeholders to understand their needs and expectations for the plaza.
 We recognise some stakeholders favour open space and greenery and other groups prioritise access and parking for local retailers.

-As part of the initial proposal, we put foward a concept that seeks to balance the different priorities, and includes green space, open space, pedestrian, and vehicle shared zones that will provide loading, access and short-stay parking.
+As part of the Planning Proposal, we’ve put forward a concept that seeks to balance the different priorities, and includes green space, open space, pedestrian and vehicle shared zones that will provide loading, access and short-stay parking.

 We also note the importance of the plaza space to be flexible and adaptable, being able to transform at different times of the day or week.
 Early mornings the plaza may provide vehicle access for loading and on weekends it may transition into a non-trafficable space to facilitate a farmers’ market or community events.